-What does prenatal care with a Marin County midwife look like?
+What does prenatal care with a midwife look like?

 Our birth services take place in a comfortable, non-clinical environment, either our client's homes or in our office.
-Prenatal care midwife visits last from one hour to an hour and a half.
+Prenatal visits are about an hour of face to face with your midwife and follow the standard schedule, monthly until 28 weeks, bi-weekly until 36 then weekly until the baby is born.
 Our clients have our undivided attention that entire time and are encouraged to ask all their questions, bring up concerns and share what’s going well for them.
-Our prenatal and home birth services discussions cover the whole picture of their well being.
-We talk about everything.
+Clients will receive the opportunity to learn about and choose or decline every screening and test that is offered in standard care.
+We check on baby and mom at each visit, monitoring vitals, urine analysis, measuring the babys growth and heartbeat.
+We can do basic ultrasounds if indicated to check positions and viability.
+If clients need something that out of our scope we can help facilitate it. (diagnostic ultrasounds etc) Our prenatal discussions cover the whole picture of our clients well being so, together we can maintain a healthy pregnancy and prepare for birth by maintaining health using natural methods.
 We want to really know as much as we can about our clients’ experiences with pregnancy and birth.
-The experience is very important to us.
-We also do all the clinical checks to monitor the physical wellbeing of mom and baby, although it doesn’t feel clinical.
-We integrate a lot of home birth education into our visits so our clients know all about the tests and screenings that are offered at appropriate times throughout pregnancy.
-We do a lot of preparation for birth because prep is key!
-The prenatal midwife services are really fun and sweet, and this focused time allows us to get to know one another deeply.
+We integrate a lot of education into our visits so our families feel prepared.
+The prenatal midwife services are really fun and sweet, and this focused time allows us to get to know one another deeply by time the baby is ready to be born.

 What is the role of my partner in a homebirth?

 For those who have a partner, their role in home birth varies depending on the family's needs, wishes and personalities.
-This is a very important role.
-The birth partner is usually the closest/ most trusted person in the mom and baby's life.
+This is a very important role and can be very different depending on the couple.
+The partner is usually the closest/ most trusted person in the mom and baby's life.
 They often provide emotional support by being present and focused throughout labor and birth.
-They can physically support the mama and encourage her.
-It's a profound experience to watch and help a mother give birth at home.
+We like to help support this intimate bond because it can increase the hormones of labor and make a mom feel safe.
+Sometimes its a friend, family member or other support person who takes this role.

 What happens if we have to transfer during labor?